JetBrains/Qodana/topics/qodana-ide-plugin.md

 [//]: # (title: JetBrains IDEs)

+<link-summary>You can run %product% using IntelliJ IDEA, PhpStorm, WebStorm, GoLand, PyCharm, and Rider.</link-summary>

-You can run [%instance%](about-qodana.md) in JetBrains IDEs to inspect your codebase. %instance% supports several JetBrains IDEs installed via [JetBrains Toolbox App](https://www.jetbrains.com/toolbox-app/), such as IntelliJ IDEA, PhpStorm, WebStorm, Rider, GoLand, PyCharm, and Rider.
+You can run [%instance%](about-qodana.md) using JetBrains IDE products installed via [JetBrains Toolbox App](https://www.jetbrains.com/toolbox-app/), such as

-Using the IDE, you can:
+IntelliJ IDEA, PhpStorm, WebStorm, GoLand, PyCharm, and Rider.
+The available functionalities let you:

 * [Run %instance% locally](#ide-plugin-run-qodana)
 * [Connect to Qodana Cloud](#ide-plugin-connect-cloud)